fractastical/distributed-governance/my_experiments.md

 ### Swarm 1.0

-- created first real world tokenization platform including its own blockchain based governance system
+- Created first real world tokenization platform including its own blockchain based governance system

-- included a lightwallet implementation supporting Bitcoin and Counterparty based colored coins
+- Included a lightwallet implementation supporting Bitcoin and Counterparty based colored coins

 - Conducted first vote where a major community decision was made via on a blockchain

 - Conducted first election where a non-profit foundation elected its board via a blockchain vote

-- approximately ~1000 participants
+- Approximately ~1000 participants

 ### Metamask (was Vapor)